NBA Inside Drive: NBA Inside Drive 2004

 The last entry in the series, NBA Inside Drive 2004, was released in 2003.
 It launched with other XSN Sports titles that featured a website where players could organize their own tournaments, seasons, or games.

 Reception

 Inside Drive 2004 received "average" reviews according to Metacritic.
 In Japan, where the game was ported for release on January 22, 2004, Famitsu gave it a score of two sevens, one six, and one seven for a total of 27 out of 40.
+GamePro called it "a decent basketball game with an excellent online tie-in.
+Still, this series needs a serious wake-up call if it hopes to compete with the likes of EA and ESPN next year."
+(Sadly, it was not to be, as the following article section demonstrates.)

 Discontinuation

-Following Microsoft's release of their 2004 professional sports titles, all of them were discontinued including NFL Fever and NHL Rivals.
+Following Microsoft's release of their 2004 professional sports titles, all of them were discontinued including NFL Fever and NHL Rivals 2004.
 In February 2005, Microsoft sold NBA Inside Drive and its other sports franchises to Ubisoft.